 - Applicable copayments or coinsurance

-- Costs that fall into the coverage gap, also known as the Medicare Part D Donut Hole
+- Costs that fall into the coverage gap, also known as the Medicare Part D Donut Hole (This coverage gap will be eliminated in 2019.)

 - A late enrollment penalty if you go without qualifying drug coverage for 63 or more days after your initial enrollment period